llvm/llvm-lnt/docs/intro.rst

 Introduction
 ============

-LNT is designed to be a generic infastrcture for performance testing.
-The LNT software itself consists of two main parts, a web application for accessing and visualizing performance data, and command line utilities to allow users to generate and submit test results to the server.
+*LNT* is an infrastructure for performance testing.
+The software itself consists of two main parts, a web application for accessing and visualizing performance data, and command line utilities to allow users to generate and submit test results to the server.

+The package was originally written for use in testing LLVM compiler technologies, but is designed to be usable for the performance testing of any software.

 If you are an LLVM developer who is mostly interested in just using LNT to run the test-suite against some compiler, then you should fast forward to the